-Why I chose to become a Community Bank[®] company Director: I was invited to join the Board because of my broad and long-standing community networks and community engagement.
-I was also aware from the start what the Community Bank[®] model meant, as I supported the original steering committee (which founded the Clifroy Limited Community Bank[®] branch) through my networking and advocacy.
+I was invited to join the Board because of my broad and long-standing community networks and community engagement.
+I was also aware from the start what the Community Bank[®] model meant, as I supported the original steering committee (which founded the Clifroy Ltd Branch) through my networking and advocacy.
 Several years down the track that model has made a significant difference in the local community and I considered I could add value to the Board as it pursued business growth to underpin its community investment.

-Experience I bring to this role: As a resident of Clifton Hill for 20 years I bring local knowledge and substantive networks.
+As a resident of Clifton Hill for 20 years I bring local knowledge and substantive networks.
 As a leader and Board Member at a range of local community organisations, I bring an understanding of corporate governance as well as an awareness of community needs and how such needs might be addressed.
-I am currently Chairman of the Reds Foundation, a director of the Rotary Club of Fitzroy, Vice-President of Fitzroy Victoria Bowls Club and Chair of a Business Project Team within INLLEN.
-My professional background includes educational leadership, public speaking, a managerial role in financial services and HR Consultancy - each of these informs and supports my role as a director of Clifroy Limited.
+I am currently Chairman of the Reds Foundation, a Director of the Rotary Club of Fitzroy, Vice-President of Fitzroy Victoria Bowls Club and Treasurer of Yarra Blue Light.
+My professional background includes educational leadership, public speaking, a managerial role in financial services and HR Consultancy - each of these informs and supports my role as a Director of Clifroy Limited.

-My general philosophy: Partnerships can achieve more than individual effort.
+Partnerships can achieve more than individual effort.

-Board Chair; Member: Community Engagement Committee & Business Development Committee Interests in shares: 2,000
+Board Chair; Member: Community Engagement Committee & Business Development Committee

+Interests in shares: 2,000